KuangJuiHsu/WSCNNTDSaliency_Journal/README.md

-## [Link](https://github.com/KuangJuiHsu/WSCNNTDSaliency_Journal) Some results in the journal extension: will be released until it is accepted.
+## Some results in the journal extension (will be released until it is accepted).
 + Faster speed:
 <img src="https://github.com/KuangJuiHsu/WSCNNTDSaliency/blob/master/Image/Speed.PNG" height="150"/>